This spot has been added by

 1. The beach area (zone 1 on the map)

-In front of the beach, you can snorkel shallow pebble areas in which wrasse, puffers, spinefoot and many other small fish abound (↕1-6ft/0.5-2m).
-On the right, a coral area is protected by a buoy line.
+In front of the beach, you can snorkel shallow pebble areas in which wrasse, puffers, spinefoot and many other small fish abound (↕1-6ft).
+On the right there is a coral area protected by a buoy line.
 In its surroundings, you may spot yellowtail surgeons, several species of butterflyfish, as well as small moray eels.

-At a distance of approximately 30 to 50 meters from the beach, pebbles give way to a sandy slope.
-In the deepest areas (8-10m), you might spot garden eel colonies or a visiting stingray.
+At a distance of approximately 32 to 55 yards from the beach, pebbles give way to a sandy slope.
+In the deepest areas (8-10 yards), you might spot garden eel colonies or a visiting stingray.

 Geometric moray in Eilat